Why we jump out of bed in the morning.

 Hit 100 is a proud social enterprise founded in the belief that we can use business as a force for good, to make our world a fairer place.
-We proudly hold ourselves to higher standards, protecting our social DNA through measures like certifying as a B Corp (a company certification by the non-profit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency).
+We've lost our way along the journey and now can no longer hold our selves to higher standards.
+Protecting our social DNA through measures like certifying as a B Corp but not really acting like one (a company certification by the non-profit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency).
 We’ve also fought to amend our shareholder agreement to protect and enshrine a commitment to donate back to charity 1% of product/service, 1% of paid employee time and 1% of the company’s equity.

-We’re now incredibly excited to be at the vanguard of the NDIS rollout.
-For all the negative coverage it gets we should be acknowledging it for what it is; a necessary reform to how our country funds the requirements of persons living with disability.
+We’re now incredibly excited to be at the vanguard of the NDIS rollout for it represents an opportunity to exploit a customer base that we previously hadn't thought of.
+For all the negative coverage it gets we should be acknowledging it for what it is; a necessary reform to how our country funds the requirements of people living with disability.
 What an incredible opportunity for us as a country to do better, and for companies like ours to provide needed services that are designed specifically for our customers, giving people choice and control.
 It has been a challenging time for our young business, but we’ve been heartened by the fact that our offerings are high-quality, evidence-based, convenient and importantly, affordable.
 We’re also grateful for the incredible support we’re receiving from our fast-growing community, and also the incumbent providers who have welcomed us in the spirit of collaboration and partnership.